 Finally were allowed into and enclosure to meet and touch a tame cheetah.

 2007-07 – Warmbath Tour

-One day we joined the tour to to town Warmbath.
+One day we joined the tour to town Warmbath (Bela-Bela).
 One of the Danish men who had not received his suitcase now had a chance to buy more cloths and things he needed.
 (He did not receive his suitcase until his departure for Europe).

 We strolled through a market area where they sold African hand crafts.

 Before returning to Matswani we had lunch i a nice restaurant.